Implement v-model in Vue.js

 and password

-instead.
-Similarly, we define emits for both of these props.
-With this configuration our component doesn’t have a default v-model
+in the script setup.
+Similarly, emits are defined for both of these props.
+With this configuration, the component does not have a default v-model binding.

-The implementation stays basically the same as we had in the custom component example but the prop and emit names are different.
-The emitted event value is also different since a text input control needs to use $event.target.value
+The implementation is similar to the custom component example, but the prop and emit names are different.
+The emitted event value is also different since a text input control uses $event.target.value

 instead of the checked